 Modern search and smart bidding solve this by optimizing toward incremental value.
 With proper value signals and consolidated structure, ML finds additional pockets of demand and adjusts bids dynamically so you can increase budget without destroying ROAS.

-Final Notes & Modern Search Checklist
+Modern Search Checklist

 - Consolidate campaigns/ad groups by theme, not micro-intent.